The Erie's Wyoming Division

 However, the CNJ line in question continued to the northeast (railroad westbound) towards Gardners Switch, a point several miles northeast of the downtown Wilkes Barre station.
 That arrangement allowed this segment of the Nanticoke Branch to serve the CNJ as a freight cut-off, allowing freights going to and from Ashley to avoid the downtown passenger station area.
 It seems reasonable to assume that Erie freights to and from Ashley made use of this line (see Reply #4, Mar 28th, 2006, Railfan.net Erie Lackawanna Forum, “Erie/WB&E/CNJ In Wilkes Barre Area”).

-The following would be above and beyond the Diamond map's call of duty, given its focus on the Erie; but another point of interest to railfans might be the old Ashley Plane between Mountain Top and Ashley Jct/Nanticoke Jct.
+The following would be above and beyond the call of duty of the map in the Original article, given its focus on the Erie; but another point of interest to railfans might be the old Ashley Plane between Mountain Top and Ashley Jct/Nanticoke Jct.
 This was a steam plane that went straight up the hill.
 The CNJ kept this plane in operation until 1948, to hoist coal hoppers up the mountain as to be picked up by eastbound trains at Mountaintop.
 A second point of interest would be at the far left, just west of Nanticoke.
 The CNJ Nanticoke Branch continued on into Wanamie, connecting to a Glen Alden mine with a saddletanker steam operation that went on into the 1960s; this attracted some railfan attention at the time.

 EL AND "RATIONALIZATION" OF THE WYOMING DIVISION